Axeon-Network/kurowiki/pages/articles/development_of_lexwiki.md

 ##### Beta 3.0
 ---
-LexWiki has recently reached **Beta 3 status** in its development version.
+KuroWiki has recently reached **Beta 3 status** in its development version.
 This phase primarily focuses on enhancing various aspects of the wiki:

 * **MDL Component Enhancements:** Material Design Lite components have received significant updates, now featuring **blurred transparency**, giving them a **Mica-like appearance**.
 * **Article Wording Improvements:** Efforts have been made to enhance the wording of various articles for better clarity and consistency.
-* **Horibyte to Lexibyte Transition:** This build includes updates related to the ongoing brand transition from Horibyte to Lexibyte within the wiki's content and styling.
+* **Horibyte to Nekori Transition:** This build includes updates related to the ongoing brand transition from Horibyte to Nekori within the wiki's content and styling.

-The LexWiki continues its development period, as there are more things to add to make it a fully complete MediaWiki-like port to Jekyll.
+The KuroWiki continues its development period, as there are more things to add to make it a fully complete MediaWiki-like port to Jekyll.
 The wiki is still in development.